Extending a K2s Cluster

 When K2s is installed, an SSH public key is available under the directory %USERPROFILE%\.ssh\k2s\id_rsa.pub.

-This key must be copied to the physical host or VM to establish communication and initiate the installation.
+This key must be copied to the Linux physical host or VM to establish communication and initiate the installation.

 Manually